citp/privacy-policy-historical/l/lo/lov/lovemoney.com.md

 ### Browser communications encryption

-lovemoney.com MoneyTrack employs Secure Site Pro certificates with Extended Validation from Thawte.
+lovemoney.com MoneyTrack employs SSL certificates with Extended Validation.
 This is currently the most secure certificate available.
 With this certificate more modern browsers are able to use 256-bit encryption and for older browsers it ensures that 128-bit encryption is possible.
 Click on the lock icon in your browser's status bar to learn more.

 ### Extensive firewalls